Apostolic nunciature

-In addition, the nuncio serves as the liaison between the Holy See and the Church in that particular nation.
-The nuncio has an important role in the selection of bishops.
+Beyond diplomatic duties, an apostolic nuncio acts as the official liaison between the Holy See and the local Catholic Church.
+Among other responsibilities, the nuncio plays a significant role in the process of selecting bishops within the country.

 List of diplomatic posts of the Holy See

-The pope accredits diplomats with the following states and other subjects of international law (list as per January 2010):
+The Pope accredits diplomatic representatives to a number of sovereign states and other subjects of international law.
+The following list reflects those accredited entities as of January 2010: